C-HM/MOSBAM_P_Cloud/README.md

 # MOSBAM P_Cloud Project - Azure Deployment Guide

-This guide details the strict steps to deploy the MOSBAM Cloud WebApp to Azure, compliant with the school project requirements (PDF).
+This guide details the strict steps to deploy the MOSBAM Cloud WebApp to Azure using a **Single Web App** (Frontend + Backend) and a Shared MySQL Flexible Server.

 ## 1. Prerequisites & Rules